Skip to main content

 Integrated Service Delivery (ISD) model

-The health regions programme team has started to progress the detailed design of the ISD model.
-This will include structures, processes and ways of working.
-It will build on the design work undertaken in 2023 and involve engagement with a wide range of stakeholders.
+The health regions programme team is progressing the detailed design of the ISD model.
+This includes structures, processes and ways of working.
+It builds on the design work already undertaken and involves engagement with a wide range of stakeholders.

 HSE Centre